plaguss/spanglish/README.md

 The app is intented to be run from a docker container, take into account the dependencies make it BIG (3GB plus).

+It builds from the base ray [docker image](https://hub.docker.com/r/rayproject/ray).

 ### Building the container

 ```console